AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/remove-from-flow.md

 ## Overview {#overview}

-You can remove people from a campaign's flow by using the **Remove from Flow** flow step.
+You can remove people from a campaign's flow by using the **[!UICONTROL Remove from Flow]** flow step.

 ![](assets/image2014-9-22-17-3a10-3a21.png)